Deivis-R/SAIT-IDB/README.md

 ## Objects

-**Collection** - a collection of different clothing garments.
+**• Collection** - a collection of different clothing garments.
 (Winter collection, Summer collection, etc.)

-**Product** - a certain piece of clothing being sold.
+**• Product** - a certain piece of clothing being sold.
 (Black T-Shirt, Jeans, Leather jacket, etc.)

-**Review** - a review of a piece of clothing left by a client.
+**• Review** - a review of a piece of clothing left by a client.

 ## Object hierarchy: